TeamBms4/ShadowProjectBMSTesting/README.md

 # ShadowProject_BMSTesting
 A battery management system (BMS) is an embedded system that protects the safety of the host-application operator, it protects the battery from abuse, it prolongs the battery life, it maintains the battery in a functional state and informs the host-application regarding how to make best use of the battery pack at this present point in time.

-In this project, Vector software CANoe will be used to test the Battery management system.
-The main idea of this project is to automate the testing of BMS using CANoe and CAPL scripting.
-Automation will help in ease the testing process whenever there is upgradation new feature in the BMS.
-With CANoe, a test report will be generated.
-This report will consist of voltage pattern at different scenarios and features of the BMS will be noted down with test case status.